BinTianqi/OwnDroidDocs/docs/UserManager.md

 - **[API23]** System user
 - Admin user.
 An admin user can create and remove users, there can be more than 1 admin user on your device
 - **[API31]** Headless system user.
 System services run in headless system user, but this user isn't assign to anyone.
 - User can log out.
-TODO
+TODO: remove from user info, create a SwitchItem
 - **[API28]** Ephemeral user.
 An ephemeral user will be removed after log out or reboot
 - Affiliated user.
 Please view [Affiliated ID](#Affiliated ID)
 - UserID.
 UserID is not UID.
 The UserID of system user is 0